praawt/developers/book/tutorials/how-to-publish-entire-hotel.md

 #### Inventory

-You can specify category, images, amenities, properties and tags also for your room types in the same way as for the whole hotel.
+You can specify category, images, amenities and tags also for your room types in the same way as for the whole hotel.

 ```json
 {